Wimbledon, London: Geography

-Wimbledon lies in the south-west area of London, 3 mi south of Wandsworth, 2 mi south-west of Tooting, three miles west of Mitcham, 4 mi north of Sutton and 3.5 mi east of Kingston upon Thames, in Greater London.
+Wimbledon lies in the south-west area of London, 3 mi south of Wandsworth, 2 mi south-west of Tooting, three miles northwest of Mitcham, 4 mi north of Sutton and 3.5 mi east of Kingston upon Thames, in Greater London.
 It is 7 mi south-west of Charing Cross.
 The area is identified in the London Plan as one of 35 major centres in Greater London.

 It is considered an affluent suburb with its grand Victorian houses, modern housing and low-rise apartments.
 The residential area splits into two sections: the village and the town, with the village near the common centred on the High Street, being part of the original medieval village, and now a prime residential area of London commanding high prices, and the "town" being part of the modern development, centred on The Broadway, since the building of the railway station in 1838.

 The majority of the adult population of around 68,200 adults belong to the ABC1 social group.
 The population grew from around 1,000 at the start of the 19th century to around 55,000 in 1911, a figure which has remained reasonably stable since.